ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

+To verify the transformation worked, move the mouse around the raster image and look at the coordinates being displayed at the bottom of the window.

-4- Now that we have the raster layer in the correct coordinate system we can start placing nodes.
+3- Now that we have georeferenced the raster layer we can start placing nodes.

 Select `Layer -> Create Layer -> New ShapeFile Layer`.
-Set the shapefile layer setting to be `nodes` for the `File name`, `points` for the `Geometry type` and `WGS 84/ Pseudo-Mercator` for the coordinate system.
+Set the shapefile layer setting to be `nodes` for the `File name`, `Point` for the `Geometry type` and `WGS 84/ Pseudo-Mercator` for the coordinate system.
 Press `OK`.

 |